Lawsuits with HERNIA MESH.

 A Class-Action Suit in Canada

-Some Canadian hernia surgery patients have launched a class-action lawsuit against the maker of a now-recalled surgical mesh, claiming they weren’t warned of its dangers.
+Some Canadian hernia surgery patients have launched a class-action lawsuit against the maker of a now-recalled product, claiming they weren’t warned of its dangers.
 Patients are speaking out about a surgical device called Physiomesh Flexible Composite Mesh, which was used in Canada up until last year, when it was recalled and pulled from the market over concerns about higher rates of complications.
-The mesh is made by Ethicon, a subsidiary of Johnson & Johnson.
+The device is made by Ethicon, a subsidiary of Johnson & Johnson.
 It became available on the Canadian market in September, 2010.

-Ethicon sold about 330,000 Physiomesh hernia mesh implants worldwide.
+Ethicon sold about 330,000 Physiomesh hernia implants worldwide.
 It sold about 50 percent of those products in the U.S., according to plaintiffs.
-Ethicon voluntarily pulled the mesh from the market in May 2016 after it found higher rates of re-operation and hernia recurrence.
+Ethicon voluntarily pulled the product from the market in May 2016 after it found higher rates of re-operation and hernia recurrence.
 You can read the full story here.

-If you have questions about Hernia Mesh, we can help.
+If you have questions, we can help.

 Get Answers.
 Call Immediately.